sftcd/openssl/esnistuff/design.md

 			  -v means run with valgrind
 			  -l means use stale ESNIKeys
 			  -S [file] means save or resume session from <file>
-			  -n means don't trigger esni at all
+              -L means to not set esni_strict on the command line (be lax) -n means don't trigger esni at all
 			  -h means print this